Xinjiang – September 5-12 and 22-30.

 Baked mutton dumplings – delicious.
 Cooked in a vertical oven by sticking them to the inside walls of the oven.
 The amount of fat is widely variable.

-Desserts: vanilla ice cream; fried dough balls filled with sugar, raisins and walnuts; mixed shaved ice with syrup, yoghurt; walnut nut loaf; a paste of walnuts, raisins, almonds and sugar.
+Desserts: vanilla ice cream; fried dough balls filled with sugar, raisins and walnuts; mixed shaved ice with syrup, and yoghurt; walnut nut loaf; a paste of walnuts, raisins, almonds and sugar.

 Fruit: apricots, grapes, watermelon, sweet melon, pears and raisins all abundant July to September.